-- Nominating and Corporate Governance - Risk
+Director since 2017 Nominating and Corporate Governance

+Risk

-Franck was Vice Chairman for the Colgate-Palmolive Company, a global consumer products company, a position he held from 2016 until his retirement in 2018.
+Franck was Vice Chairman of the Colgate-Palmolive Company, a global consumer products company, from 2016 until his retirement in 2018.
 He led Colgate-Palmolive's operations in Asia, South Pacific and Latin America, and he also led Global Business Development.
 Previously, he was Chief Operating Officer of Emerging Markets from 2010 until 2016, and he was given additional responsibility for Business Development in 2013.
 Beginning in 1978, Franck served in various management positions with Colgate-Palmolive, including President, Global Marketing, Global Supply Chain & R&D from 2007 to 2010; and President, Western Europe, Central Europe and South Pacific from 2005 to 2007.
 He serves on the Boards of Directors of Hanes Brands, Inc. and SES-imagotag in France.
 He is the Chairman of the International Advisory Board of the EDHEC Business School (Paris, London, Singapore) and is a member of the International Board of the McDonough School of Business at Georgetown University.

-Franck has extensive experience as a senior executive at a large organization engaged in international business.
-He is a leader in consumer product innovation, strategic marketing, acquisitions, and emerging market business development.
+Franck brings to the board extensive experience as a senior executive at a large international business.
+He has deep expertise in consumer product innovation, strategic marketing, acquisitions, and emerging market business development.
 He is a highly accomplished marketing and operating executive in the global consumer products industry.
-In addition, Franck has experience serving as a director of other publicly traded companies.
+In addition, the board benefits from his extensive international board experience.